unb-libraries/unbscholar-docs/thesis-workflow.md

 From the **manage** tab of a posted thesis (currently, you have to put the thesis up before you embargo it), select **Embargo** and adjust settings from there.

 ![Embargo Field](https://raw.githubusercontent.com/unb-libraries/unbscholar-docs/master/images/thesis09.png)

+You'll have the option of embargoing the *object* or the *PDF datastream*.
+For our purposes for now, please embargo the *object*.